War for life: how US states fight each other for protection against coronavirus

 And the Governor of New York, Andrew Cuomo, told reporters that "we are ruining other states," because they are all fighting for new equipment and protective equipment.

-“I conclude a contract with the company for 1000 masks, - He speaks Cuomo - but aboutthey don’t call back after 20 minutes and say: “The price has increased” because they had the best offer. ”
+“I conclude a contract with the company for 1000 masks, - He speaks Cuomo - but aboutthey call back 20 minutes later and say, "The price went up" because they had a better deal. "

 At a White House press conference, Vice President Mike Pence said the Trump administration is investigating reports that some states are unable to purchase equipment from the private market as the federal government buys supplies.